A neural network approach to learning solutions of a class of elliptic variational inequalities: Numerical details and examples

-Our implementation and codebase can be found at \cite{github}.
-It is written in \texttt{Python} and uses the \texttt{PyTorch} framework.
-The gradient with respect to the weights $\theta_i \in \Theta_i$ that appear in lines \ref{line:grad_weights} and \ref{line:grad_weights2} of \cref{alg:1} are calculated using standard automatic differentiation libraries implemented in \texttt{PyTorch} \cite{NEURIPS2019_9015}.
-The optimization steps are each one step of the built-in optimizer \texttt{AdamW} \cite{loshchilov2018decoupled}. \texttt{AdamW}, which belongs to the family of stochastic gradient descent methods, is an adaptive gradient method that adjusts the learning rate of each parameter of the neural network individually such that the learning rates of parameters that typically have a larger gradient during training are slowed down more than the ones which typically have a small gradient.
-The major hyperparameters (which are detailed below) were found with the use of the \texttt{Optuna} package \cite{optuna_2019}.
+The GDA approach alternates between two steps: in the descent step it keeps the test function fixed and updates the weights of the solution candidate by one gradient step, in the ascent step it keeps the solution candidate fixed and updates the test function by one gradient step.
+Since this basic form of the GDA approach converges to the minmax point if the function is convex-concave (see \S \ref{remark_challenges_nonconvex_nonconcave}) and since the continuous formulation of the minmax problem is indeed convex-concave, one can at least heuristically hope that the GDA algorithm converges to the solution under suitable conditions. \begin{remark} \corr{In the nonconvex–nonconcave setting, it is well known that GDA may fail to converge under standard stepsize choices, and can exhibit cycling or divergence even in simple examples (e.g. see \cite{2025arXiv250501423S}).
+Variants such as alternating or two-timescale GDA \citep{lin2020gradient}, as well as schemes incorporating negative stepsizes \citep{2025arXiv250501423S}, can improve convergence behaviour in certain settings.
+In addition, extragradient and optimistic gradient methods (OGDA) are known to provide better stability and convergence properties \citep{ZamaniAbbaszadehpeivastiDeKlerk2024,MokhtariOzdaglarPattathil2020}.
+Nevertheless, a general theory guaranteeing convergence to global saddle points in the nonconvex–nonconcave regime appears unclear, and iterates may instead converge to stationary points that do not correspond to meaningful minmax solutions. {Furthermore, even the appropriate notion of local optimality in the fully nonconvex-nonconcave case is subtle, and is typically formulated in terms of local minmax points or related stability concepts (see \cite{lin2020gradient,Jordan}).} A detailed investigation of these algorithmic issues is beyond the scope of this work; accordingly, we restrict attention to the use of GDA and do not address potential stability or convergence issues.} \end{remark} Our implementation and codebase can be found at \cite{github}.
+It is written in \texttt{Python} and uses the \texttt{PyTorch} framework \citep{NEURIPS2019_9015}.
+The gradient with respect to the weights $\theta_i \in \Theta_i$ that appear in lines \ref{line:grad_weights} and \ref{line:grad_weights2} of Algorithm \ref{alg:1} are calculated using standard automatic differentiation libraries implemented in \texttt{PyTorch}.
+The optimization steps are each one step of the built-in optimizer \texttt{AdamW} \citep{loshchilov2018decoupled}. \texttt{AdamW}, which belongs to the family of stochastic gradient descent methods, is an adaptive gradient method that adjusts the learning rate of each parameter of the neural network individually such that the learning rates of parameters that typically have a larger gradient during training are slowed down more than the ones which typically have a small gradient.
+The major hyperparameters (which are detailed below) were found with the use of the \texttt{Optuna} package \citep{optuna_2019}.
 The results of the numerical experiments that are given below were performed on an NVIDIA A100 80GB PCIe GPU on \texttt{Python} version 3.12.4.
 By using the package \texttt{Ray} we were able to parallelise up to 10 training sessions on a single GPU; the training was done on a cluster with 4 GPUs.